nyampire/Gazetteer_JP_2007/readme.en.md

 http://www.gsi.go.jp/kihonjohochousa/gazetteer.html

 # SRS
-Oeiginal data may be based on SRS: JGD2000?
+Original data may be based on SRS: JGD2000?

 They are converted into WGS84, see lat/lon column.